 Although very common, allergic reactions caused by skincare products and cosmetic ingredients are not easy to deal with.
 An allergic response can be very unpredictable, which undoubtedly causes stress and anxiety in some people.

 On top of that, allergic reactions are hard to diagnose.
-We use so many products on a daily basis that it becomes gradually harder to detect which product is causing the problem in the first place.
+We use so many skin care products on a daily basis that it becomes gradually harder to detect which one is causing the problem in the first place.

-In this article, we'll do exactly that - we’ll cover everything you need to know about allergic reactions, from the symptoms that come alongside them to how to properly treat them.
+In this article, we'll do exactly that.
+We'll cover everything you need to know about allergic reactions, from the symptoms that come alongside them to how to treat them properly.

-The first kind is called irritative contact dermatitis, which happens when a product you use causes some kind of external damage to the surface of your skin.
-The damage can range from mere irritation or itchiness to a serious burn, right on the place where you applied the product.
+The first kind is called irritant contact dermatitis, which happens when a skin care product causes external damage to the surface of your skin.
+The damage can range from mere irritation and itchiness to a serious burn or rash where you applied the product.

 Here are the most common symptoms of allergic contact dermatitis that can be caused by your skincare products:

 Remember, allergic reactions don't happen right out of the blue.
 You don't often get a reaction to a product you've just started using.
 Usually, most allergic reactions happen a few weeks after you've started using the product, which makes it harder for you to get a proper diagnosis.
 These symptoms can last from two to four weeks after you've started using the product.

 Since our skincare products have so many ingredients, it can be hard to detect which ones are bad for your immune system.
 Everyone's skin is different, which only adds to the difficulty of diagnosing the problem.

 There are, however, a couple of ingredients known to be problematic.
 Here are the ingredients to watch out for if you have sensitive or acne-prone skin or if you generally want to avoid a negative reaction in the future.